ponylang/rfcs/text/0000-constrained-types.md

 In our example usage code, we are creating a constrained type `LessThan10` that enforces that the value is between 0 and 9.

+Some key points from the design:

+## We can only validate immutable objects

+Validating a mutable item is pointless as it could change and go outside of our constraints after it has been validated.
+All validated items must be immutable.

+## `Error` is immutable

+We don't want to allow error mesages to be changed after validation is done.
+Because everything being validated is sendable, we can wrap an entire validator in a `recover` block and build up error messages on a `ref` Error before lifting to `val`.

+## Validators are not composable

+There's no safe way with the Pony type system that I can see to make a Validator composable.
+You can say for example that `SmallRange` is `GreaterThan5 & LessThan10` and then use a `SmallRange` where one a `LessThan10` is called for.

 # How We Teach This

 There's a few areas of teaching.
 One, the package documentation should have a couple of "here's how to use" examples with explanation as well as an explanation of why you would want to use the package instead of say checking a U64 repeatedly for being `< 10`.